 Cash and cash equivalents include cash on hand, deposits held at call with financial institutions and other short-term highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-(e) Receivables
+(e) Trade and other receivables

 Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impaired receivables.